-A Certificate of Incorporation will be issued by SSM upon compliance with the incorporation procedures and submission of the duly completed Incorporation Documents.
+SSM will issue a Certificate of Incorporation upon compliance with the incorporation procedures and submission of the duly completed Incorporation Documents.

 Booking a Consultation

 At Sterling Migration, our team are highly acclaimed as ready to manage even the most complex of cases.
 Our thesis, however, is to keep things as simple as possible.
-We believe it is important our clients are comfortable and remain in control of their international plans throughout the process.
-We endeavour to protect our clients best interests while delivering outstanding results.
+We believe our clients must be comfortable and remain in control of their international plans throughout the process.
+We endeavour to protect our client’s best interests while delivering outstanding results.

 If you are still in the exploratory stage of investing overseas to secure residency or second citizenship.
 We recommend taking a look at the Australian investor visa programme.
 It is now one of the world’s most popular residency by investment schemes.